anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 }
 ```

-In the update method i added the `velocity` to the `position` at each frame and also checked for collision with the boundaries, if the rock hits the wall then it just bounce back off them.
+In the update method, I added the `velocity` to the `position` at each frame.
+I also checked for collision with the boundaries.
+If the rock hits the wall, then it just bounces back off them.

 ```js
 update() {